 10. Seal and Finish

-Benefits of Installing A Drip Edge
+Benefits of Installing A Drip Edge Roof

 - Water Damage Prevention: The primary benefit of a drip edge is its ability to prevent water damage.
-By directing water away from the fascia and into the gutter, it reduces the risk of water infiltrating the roof deck and causing rot or mold.
+By directing water away from the fascia and into the gutter, it reduces the risk of significant water damage infiltrating the roof deck and causing rot or mold.

 - Pest Deterrence: A properly installed drip edge can also help in deterring pests and small animals from entering the space between your roof deck and fascia.
 This is particularly important in areas prone to rodent or insect infestations.